denniskbijo/denniskbijo/README.md

 - 👀 I’m interested in Java, SQL, MongoDB, Spring boot, REST, Google Cloud Platform and Amazon Web Services
 - 🌱 I’m currently learning JavaScript, Typescript, Python, React and GraphQL
 - 💞️ I’m looking to collaborate on Java and JavaScript.
-- 📫 How to reach me: dennismartin2012@gmail.com
+- 📫 How to reach me: denniskbijo7@gmail.com or dennismartin2012@gmail.com

 <!---
 denniskbijo/denniskbijo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.